adikari/safebox/README.md

 - region   - AWS Region

 If using `stacks` then the outputs of that Cloudformation stack is also available for interpolation.

-### Storing encrypted secrets locally
-You can use safebox to keey copies of your secrets and parameters locally encrypted with gpg.

 ### Release